wazuh/wazuh/src/shared_modules/content_manager/README.md

 > If the content was compresed, the output files would be stored in the _downloads_ folder.

+The `/tmp/output_folder/contents/*-content.json` paths are published for the consumers to read.

 Given that we are using the `cti-api` content versioner, the last offset fetched is stored and used in the next execution.
 This is useful to avoid downloading offsets that we have already downloaded.
 In the log below, we can see that the Content Manager is starting with the last offset from the first execution and, since there are no more offsets to download, nothing is downloaded nor published.

 ```bash